yiisoft/yii2/docs/guide/test-fixtures.md

 }
 ```

-> Note: These examples use the `app\tests\fixtures` namespace because the fixture classes are referenced directly
+These examples use the `app\tests\fixtures` namespace because the fixture classes are referenced directly
-> by application tests.
+by application tests.
 The `yii fixture` command has its own default namespace, `tests\unit\fixtures`.
-> If your fixture classes use another namespace, configure the command or pass the `--namespace` option.
+If your fixture classes use another namespace, configure the command or pass the `--namespace` option.

 > Tip: Each `ActiveFixture` is about preparing a DB table for testing purpose.
 You may specify the table
 > by setting either the [[yii\test\ActiveFixture::tableName]] property or the [[yii\test\ActiveFixture::modelClass]]